Lyme Disease Treatment

 Treatment: Beyond Just Antibiotics

 The conventional approach to Lyme is simple: a short course of doxycycline and you're done.
-For acute Lyme caught early, that often works.
-Patients who get treated promptly with adequate doxycycline (21-plus days, not the two-day course some doctors prescribe) generally do well long term.
+For acute Lyme caught early after a tick bite, that often works.
+Patients who get treated promptly with oral antibiotics like doxycycline (21-plus days, not the two-day course some doctors prescribe) generally do well long term and can recover rapidly and completely.
+The treatment of Lyme disease at this early stage is straightforward, and antibiotic treatment is appropriate and effective.

 Chronic Lyme is a different situation entirely.
-If the infection wasn't caught early, if treatment was inadequate, if co-infections were missed, the picture becomes complex.
+If the infection wasn't caught early, if antibiotic treatment was inadequate, if co-infections were missed, the picture becomes complex.
 Fatigue that won't lift.
 Joint pain that migrates.
 Brain fog that makes work impossible.
 Neurological symptoms.
 Patients describe it as an invisible illness.
 They look fine on the outside.
 Their physical exams are normal.
 But they can barely function.
+To treat Lyme at this stage requires far more than a repeat course of oral antibiotics.

 Treatment for chronic tick-borne illness is personalized and often involves multiple tools working together.